Generated regional Alaska river scene for Gulkana River planning; not an exact location photo

 Sourdough Creek Campground

-A key BLM corridor access and shorter-float reference point.
+A key BLM area access and shorter-float reference point.

 Richardson Highway bridge and walk-in points